Tax Talk for 1099 Attorneys

 An attorney working as an independent contractor is trying to figure out their tax responsibilities.

-So, we're giving a general overview of what tax time looks like for attorney working as independent contractors.
+So, we're giving a general overview of what tax time looks like for attorneys working as independent contractors.

 How does being an independent contractor versus an employee change the way I file my taxes?